pass-culture/dpp-paper-demo/README.md

 ![alt text](images/pipeline_diagram.png "Overview of the pass Culture recommender architecture with DPP integration.")

-This demo simplifies the production pipeline by only showing the interesting part:
+This demo simplifies the production pipeline by only showing the interesting parts:
-- the Data folder contains sample item embeddings and samples of usera nd item two tower embeddings.
-These samples are taken from production model from July 2025.
-Users information are completely protected.
-- We use the same dpp class as in the prodcution code but with the samples embeddings
+- We use the same dpp class as in the prodcution code but with movielens data
 - the [`dppy`](https://github.com/guilgautier/dppy) library is the one we use in production
 - Visualize the impact of DPP-based diversification on items recommended with and without the dpp filter.
-We also add metrics calculations like used in the paper.
+We also add the volume metric calculations like used in the paper.

 ---

 ## 📁 Repository Structure
-run tree after you finish
+.
+├── images
+│   └── pipeline_diagram.png
+├── LICENSE
+├── main.ipynb
+├── pyproject.toml
+├── README.md
+└── uv.lock
 ---

 ## Getting Started